-The women reported challenges with getting the baby to latch onto the breast, or other feeding issues like nipple confusion, when a baby may prefer a bottle.
+The women reported challenges with getting the baby to latch onto the breast.
 Others cited pain as a deterrent and some said they were worried they were not producing enough milk.

 Many women also experience delays in milk production.
 Johns Hopkins Medicine states that factors like severe stress, surgical delivery, bleeding after birth, obesity, infection or illness with fever, diabetes, thyroid conditions, or strict or prolonged bed rest during pregnancy can delay milk coming in.

-Many studies have shown the health benefits of breastfeeding to be superior to those of formula feeding.
-This evidence has caused a shift in clinical practices in the U.S. That’s good, as many years ago, U.S. hospitals assumed every woman would use formula, and they undermined women’s efforts to breastfeed.
+Many years ago, U.S. hospitals assumed every woman would use formula, and they undermined women’s efforts to breastfeed.
 But now that many hospitals encourage mothers to avoid formula, women may end up feeling guilty if their baby needs supplemental formula, even for a short time.
 Some women have found that they need to supplement with formula temporarily and they deserve support, too.
 The “consent” forms used by some hospitals are experienced by women whose babies need supplemental formula as guilt-inducing and coercive.
 That’s wrong.
 Just like it was wrong to force women to use formula back in the 1950s and 60s.

-Still, it is never acceptable for a hospital to force a woman to delay supplementing with formula, in the misguided hope that pressuring a woman to delay supplementing will increase the likelihood that she will breastfeed successfully.
+It is never acceptable for a hospital to force a woman to delay supplementing with formula, in the misguided hope that pressuring a woman to delay supplementing will increase the likelihood that she will breastfeed successfully.
 There is no shame in delayed milk production, nor is there shame in facing challenges with breastfeeding.
-Supplementing with formula is a safe and sometimes necessary method of feeding babies.
+Supplementing with formula is a safe and often necessary method of feeding babies.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.